GameServerManagers/LinuxGSM-Docs/commands/fastdl.md

 ### Edit Game Server config

-The new url will need to be added to the game server config
+The new url will need to be added to the [game server config](../configuration/game-server-config.md):

 `nano serverfiles/gamename/cfg/game-server.cfg`

-Make sure you have this :
+Make sure you have this:

 ```text
 sv_downloadurl "http://subdomain.domain.com/fastdl"